Depression: It's Not Forever

 Roy McDaniel, MA, PCLC

 Roy has a Master of Arts degree in Professional Counseling from Liberty University and is a Licensed Professional Counselor.
 He works with teenagers, adults and enjoys counseling married couples.
 Many of his clients have suffered from traumatic events or deal with varying levels of anxiety.
-Roy has been working with youth for more than 15 years in many different capacities, including coaching and mentoring.
-He is also a school counselor at a K-8 school and will soon finish a second Masters in Education degree in School Counseling.
+Roy has been working with youth for more than 15 years in many different capacities, including coaching and mentoring, and is trained in EMDR Level 2.
+He is also a school counselor at a K-8 school and has a second Masters in Education degree in School Counseling.
 He loves the outdoors and playing several different sports as well as coaching.
 Roy is married and lives in Whitefish with his three children.

 Whitney has a Master’s degree in Social Work and has spent much of her career working with children and families of all ages.
 Trained in cognitive behavioral therapy, attachment, and multiple trauma modalities, her specialties focus on child development and trauma.
 Whitney was born and raised in the CSKT community, is a member of the Salish tribe, and lives with her husband and their two-year-old black lab.